 To wipe out free disk space on C:, give the command : sdelete -c -p 1 c:.
 This would overwrite all the free space on C: one time.
 This would make it impossible to recover previously deleted files on C: partition.

-Eraser is a Windows tool which you can use to permanently delete files and folders.
-It can also wipe free hard disk space just like SDelete tool.
+Eraser is a free tool for Windows which you can use to permanently delete files and folders.
+It can also wipe free hard disk space just like the SDelete tool.

-Download Eraser from http://www.heidi.ie/eraser/.
 You can download either the installable version or the portable version.
 The portable version is such that you will not have to install it but just extract it to a folder and run it from there.
-You can also copy the portable version to a USB thumb drive, so that you can run it from the thumb drive.
+You can also copy the portable version to a USB thumb drive, so that you can run it from the USB pen drive.

 We will follow the instruction for the portable version.
-Double-click on Eraser.exe from the folder in which you extracted the portable version.
+We being by double-clicking on Eraser.exe from the folder in which you extracted the portable version.
 This would open the main window of Eraser.
-To add a task, press Ctrl-N or select File
+To add a task, press Ctrl-N or select File • New Task as shown in the picture below.